60T-main/Youtube-Bulk-Video-Uploader/README.md

 To use the program via command-line arguments (without the GUI), navigate to the same directory and type:

-_python project.py "folder_path" "description" "playlist_title"" playlist_description"_
+_python project.py "folder_path" "description" "playlist_title" "playlist_description"_

 Important Notes for Command Line: